 A cool to moderate maritime climate with huge variation of soil, and altitude, chardonnay from the Yarra is generally a bit more lean.
-They use a bit of oak, and there is occasional partial malolactic fermentation (which makes it buttery).
+You might see a little oak, and there is occasional partial malolactic fermentation (which makes it buttery).
 Generally, the wines have bright citrus flavours, lemon, grapefruit with a bit of minerality and medium to light bodied.
 They have a bright acidity that makes them refreshing and food friendly.
 Usually, if pinot noir excels in a region, chardy won’t be far off and the Yarra is no exception.
 Plus, they make some killer bubbles here in the traditional method.

 Similar to Yarra, Mornington has a cool to moderate maritime climate, with variations in the landscape impacting the warmth of the vineyards.
 In addition, the wineries here are boutique and small scale so they tend to be a lot more variable.
 Again, home to excellent pinot.
 Chardonnay from Mornington generally sees a bit more new oak used, so it's a touch more on the nose.
 Citrus fruit again, but more toward the grapefruit styles rather than lemon.
 Stone fruit also plays a part as well as apple and pear.
 They tend to be more medium bodied, and have high acidity which is softened by malolactic fermentation.

 Arguably the most famous region (globally anyway) for chardonnay.
-A warm maritime climate, the fruit here gets riper.
-Stone fruit like peach, and nectarine dominate the nose, and usually there's a pretty decent amount of oak on the nose.
+A warm maritime climate, the fruit here gets riper, so expect to find that stone fruits like peaches and nectarine dominate the nose.
+Usually there's a pretty decent amount of oak on the nose too.
 Malolactic fermentation softens the vibrant acidity here, although not always.
 Chardy from Margies is concentrated, collectable and generally delicious.

 The hot and humid climate of the Hunter produces a more unique style of chardonnay, more akin to the old school style, although some unoaked wines do come from here.
 Expect medium to fuller bodied wines, that have had a bit of barrel fermentation in french oak, ripe citrus and stone fruit on the nose, with hints of vanilla and creamy on the palate.
-If you’re into that fuller style, Hunter is probably the closest to that richer style.
+If you’re into that fuller, richer style, Hunter is probably the chardy you should be reaching for.

 A moderate climate and higher altitude than most of the wine growing areas of South Australia (generally vineyards are planted above 400m).
 Punchy chardonnays with peach, citrus and generally a touch of oak, these wines are refreshing and quaffable.
 A climate more suited to produce a more elegant style, Adelaide Hills chardonnay is ripe, fresh and medium bodied.

 The jewel in Australia’s cool climate wine scene, expect excellent quality chardy with characteristic acidity, ripe citrus and mineral, silky textures.
 Tassie makes light to medium bodied chardonnay with hints of flinty, struck match character.
-But, I reckon the best way to enjoy it, is in a sparkling blanc de blanc, or any champagne method sparkling.
-It’s premium, and you’ll pay a bit more compared to other regions.
+Tassie produces some excellent sparkling blanc de blanc, or champagne method sparkling from chardy - it’s premium, and you’ll pay a bit more compared to other regions.